How to use Leapable

 From a folder on your disk

-Select the leapable database "research-papers", then ingest every .pdf and .md file from ~/Documents/thesis/papers — recursively into subfolders.
+Select the leapable vault "research-papers", then add every .pdf and .md file from ~/Documents/thesis/papers — recursively into subfolders.
 When done, process anything pending.

 Specific files